tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 > Note: To follow the examples in this article, please refer to the scripts in Index Seek on LOB Columns and utilize the Word document available for download, “[Columnstore Index Basics][2]”.</p>
 I recalled reading an article by Paul White, “[Beware Sneaky Reads with Unique Indexes][3]” that explains the reasoning to why these reads were coming in higher.
-As always, Paul’s deep understanding of and ability to explain the optimizer’s internals are shown in the article.
+As always, Paul's deep understanding of and ability to explain the optimizer's internals are shown in the article.

-To understand the query in listing 1 and the read counts, let’s investigate the pages.
+To understand the query in listing 1 and the read counts, let's investigate the pages.

 First, create a new table and insert 100 Word documents into it.
 Change the path to a Word document on your system that the SQL Server service account has access to.